 I mean, who enjoys paying for rent, electricity, water, internet, signage, permits, and all the other expenses that pile up with corralling employees into a building?
 How about dealing with landlords, maintenance, safety issues, and inspections?
 Does anyone at all miss the constant tug-of-war regarding what the thermostat should be set to?
 If you have a business that can be remote-first but it isn’t yet, what do you have to lose except overhead?

 “Prior to the pandemic, we had 34 full-time employees in 2 cities, Denver and Los Angeles.
 In each city, we rented a co-working space where we had offices to use 3 days a week, and our staff was given the freedom to work from home on the remaining days.
-Because we already had a network in place to allow for virtual work, we weren’t derailed when the pandemic hit, and our team began working entirely remote.
+Because we already had a network in place to allow for virtual work, we weren’t derailed when the pandemic hit, and our team began working entirely remotely.

 In June 2020 it was clear that our team was able to remain productive in this scenario and we terminated our office lease agreements.
 In the second half of 2020, we added 4 full-time employees and now we have the ability to recruit in cities around the globe.
 We’ll be adding another 3 roles in 2021, to bring us to a total of 41 remote positions.
 While the virtual first initiative didn’t come without challenges, we’ve been able to make it work and feel it’s helped our business prosper.” – Sam Richards, Cofounder of Trivia Games, Inc.